A Guide to Solving Common PCBA Prototyping Issues

 The PCBA design phase needs to define clearly:

-- the desired form factor – using a typical rigid FR4 fiberglass board or utilizing a more flexible ribbon technology to navigate smaller spaces or complex geometries
+• The desired form factor – using a typical rigid FR4 fiberglass board or using a more flexible ribbon technology to navigate smaller spaces or complex geometries

-PCBA design is a complex process involving careful consideration of all the involved elements and meticulous attention to the smallest details.
-Ignoring these details can result in throwing away weeks of effort and the need to start over due to forgetting to account for a material factor or a functional necessity, rendering your existing design unusable.
+PCBA design is a complex process involving careful consideration of every element and meticulous attention to the smallest details.
+Ignoring any detail can mean throwing away weeks of effort and the need to start over.
+Some examples include forgetting to account for a material factor or a functional necessity, making your existing design unusable.

-The initial stage in any complicated process is generally the most important, and PCBA design is no exception.
-Working with an experienced engineering service provider like Nortech Systems can spot these potential deficiencies and others before the prototype is built.
+The initial stage in any complicated process is usually the most important, and PCBA design is no exception.
+Working with an experienced engineering service provider, like Nortech Systems, helps you easily spot these potential downfalls.
+Discovering problems before the prototype is built will end up saving you time, money and frustration.

 Create Well-Defined Test Requirements

-The first step in solving common PCBA prototyping issues would be to avoid the design layout flaws listed in the previous section.
+To prevent the common PCBA prototyping issues, avoid the previous design layout flaws.
 The next step is to develop a well-thought-out set of testing requirements and design aspects that allow for that testing.

 You may rapidly discover the most prevalent PCBA prototype issues using sound testing techniques and the appropriate equipment.
 Take the following test options into consideration:

-- Automated test platforms are relatively more costly, as they do require a dedicated test fixture.
+2. Automated test platforms are relatively more costly since they require a dedicated test fixture.
 However, the automated test platforms are faster than the flying probe method, taking between 30-60 seconds to test a PCBA board fully.

-- Mid-range ATE tests combine functional and in-circuit testing.
-It aims to verify whether the PCBA powers up correctly, the circuitry functions as intended and the final product meets specifications.
+3. Mid-range ATE tests combine functional and in-circuit testing.
+It aims to verify whether the PCBA powers up correctly, the circuitry functions as intended, and the final product meets specifications.

-Maintaining a PCBA development issues log creates a connection between design and manufacturing, resulting in developing a knowledge base that will enhance the outcome of your project as well as create a better starting point for future projects.
+Maintaining a PCBA development issues log creates a connection between design and manufacturing.
+The result is a knowledge base that will enhance the outcome of your project while providing a better starting point for future projects.

 Flexibility Is the Key

-Choosing the correct supplier who is flexible and conversant with the PCBA prototyping and manufacturing processes is the best way to guarantee that you’ll develop a PCBA of the highest quality.
+Find a reliable supplier who is flexible and conversant with the PCBA prototyping and manufacturing processes.
+This is the best way to guarantee that you’ll develop a PCBA of the highest quality.
 A manufacturer that implements and maintains DFM logs builds a partnership with you, design, and production.

-Collaborate with Nortech Systems, and you can develop your ideal prototype into a functioning, highly aesthetic, and perfected product ready for implementation.
+Collaborate with Nortech Systems to develop your ideal prototype into a functioning, highly aesthetic, and perfected product ready for implementation.